rossorilo/Portfolio/_portfolio/02-iarc.md

 ## Data Analysis and Model Validation

-I used Python and MATLAB to write a repository of statistical analysis for on both in-situ and climate model output data.
+I used Python and MATLAB to write a repository of scripts to analyze both in-situ and climate model output data.

-I showed that the primary drivers of ET were air temperature and relative humidity, and IARC's climate model showed similar results.
-By comparing correlations of the drivers of in-situ data with those from the model, I revealed that the model's hydrologic cycle was over-simulated, leading to excessive precipitation and evapotranspiration.
+I investigated the primary drivers of ET and compared them with and IARC's regional climate model.
+By comparing time-leading and lagging correlations of the drivers of in-situ data with those from the model, I revealed that the model's hydrologic cycle was over-simulated, leading to excessive precipitation and evapotranspiration.

-The bias at some locations was a factor of two or more, pointing to serious deficiencies in the model formulation.
+The bias at some locations was a factor of two or more, pointing to deficiencies in the model formulation.

 {% include feature_row id="row3" %}